jocko/tmk_keyboard/keyboard/traktor-mkii/README.md

 This is for the board with a Pro Micro in it!

-Makefile is only for compiling.
-Flashing is done by:

-      avrdude -patmega32u4 -cavr109 -b57600 -Uflash:w:traktor_lufa.hex -P/dev/ttyACM1
+Build it:

+    make

+Then upload:

+    sleep 5; make program

-Controller reset can be triggered via boot magic `LShift + RShift + Pause` (`Pause` is left layer button + backspace).
+Controller reset can be triggered via boot magic `LShift + RShift + Pause` (`Pause` is left layer button + enter).
 Reset can also be triggered by shorting RST to GND.